dotlang/language/doc/RFE.md

 Even if we allow this, using type from a binding is not possible. because types must be compile time decidable.
 So referring to `my_customer.Case` may refer to any type. so it is not allowed But `Customer.Case` is ok because at type level, Case is statically defined.
+The whole idea of defining type inside struct was due to defining a linked list via a function, but actually we don't need it.
+We should give a meaningful explanation about structs that have types and relation with instances.
+But this idea simplifies import.

 ? - What about adding operators for send/receive and string regex match `~`?
 Don't forget about select/alt.